 - · present fairly the Council's operating result and financial position for the year - accord with Council's accounting and other records.

 We are not aware of any matter that would render these statements false or misleading in any way.

-Signed in accordance with a resolution of Council made on dd MMMM yyyy.
+Signed in accordance with a resolution of Council made on 30 November 2021.